 How to Apply

 Applicants to the Genetic Counseling program are required to have six credit hours each of biology, chemistry and behavioral science (e.g., psychology, sociology, religion, anthropology) and three credit hours each of genetics, biochemistry and statistics.
 Please Note: AP credits from high school do not count towards our program prerequisites.
 Experiences that focus on interpersonal dynamics are encouraged but not required.
-The average GPA for admitted students is 3.3 to 3.5. **Given current testing restrictions, the GRE requirement will be waived for the 2021 interview cycle.
-GRE scores will not be assessed as part of the application, even if submitted.**
+The average GPA for admitted students is 3.3 to 3.5.

 The master’s degree program in genetic counseling typically requires four full-time semesters of study and summer clinical work (21 months).
 Students working toward the M.S. degree in Genetic Counseling have an integrated and progressively complex classroom and supervised clinical experience designed to support development of the genetic counseling practice-based skills set forth by the Accreditation Council for Genetic Counseling.
 Clinical exposure and experience begin in the first semester of training.